ZF 8HP transmission: Key data

+History

-8HP is ZF Friedrichshafen AG's trademark name for its 8-speed automatic transmission models with hydraulic converter and planetary gearsets for longitudinal engine applications.
-Designed and first built by ZF's subsidiary in Saarbrücken, Germany, it debuted in 2008 on the BMW 7 Series (F01) 760Li sedan fitted with the V12 engine.
+Designed and first built by ZF's subsidiary in Saarbrücken, Germany, it first was introduced in 2008 on the BMW 7 Series (F01) 760Li sedan fitted with the V12 engine.
 BMW remains a major customer for the transmission.
+It is now in its fourth generation and has been adopted by more than 20 brands from BMW to Ram; by 2023 over 15 million units have been produced.

 Another major customer is Stellantis, who both received a license to produce the transmission and set up a joint-venture plant with ZF.
 Stellantis has built the transmission at its Kokomo Transmission plant since 2013 under their own brand name, the Torqueflite 8.
 The joint venture plant in Gray Court, South Carolina opened in 2012.

-The 8HP is the first transmission to use this 8-speed gearset concept.
-In the meantime it has become the new benchmark for automatic transmissions.